davish/davi.sh/src/content/blog/2024/02/nix-vscode.md

 ---
 title: Configuring VSCode with Nix
 date: 2024-02-15
-tags: [ nix, vscode, nix-on-mac ]
+tags: [nix, vscode, nix-on-mac]
-description: Nix on macOS, Part Three
 draft: true
 ---

-Welcome back to *Nix on macOS*!
+Welcome back to _Nix on macOS_!
 In the previous installment we set up `home-manager` and used it to configure `vim`, `git` and `zsh`.
 All three of these programs use pretty straightforward text-based configuration.
 In Part Three, we'll tackle a much more complex beast: defining VSCode configuration 100% declaratively.
 It seems like it should be difficult, but `home-manager` makes it